 Similar to an apprentice or trainee, a cadet will work with an employer in a relevant field while completing their studies.
-The
+The main difference is that cadetships are for those studying at a higher education level.

-Cadets must be in their penultimate or final year of study to be eligible for a cadetship.
+Cadets must be in their second-to-last-year or last year of study to be eligible for a cadetship.